rafalstapinski/ebay-historical-pricing/README.md

 2. collects the name, price, date, and a couple other things
 3. persists them idempotently in a postgres table

-its definitely not comprehensive or robust but should give a good enough set of data over time 🤷
+its not very comprehensive nor robust but should give a good enough set of data over time 🤷

 ## how to run

+### set a couple of env variables
 ```
 PYTHONPATH=.
 ENV=dev